 The Julius B. Richmond AAP/FAMRI Scholarship Program provides postdoctoral fellowship support for academic general pediatricians and sub-specialists working on children's secondhand tobacco smoke exposure and means to reduce such exposure, with the goal of training future leaders in research and community/advocacy focused on the reduction and elimination of children's secondhand tobacco smoke/tobacco exposure.
 This program provides up to $50,000 for two years ($25,000 per year) for postdoctoral fellows to support their research related to children and secondhand smoke.
 Projects must be consistent with the goals of the Richmond Center.

-Please note that the 2012 application deadline has passed.
 Future application cycle information will be posted as it becomes available.

 Prevalence and Health Care Costs Attributable to Tobacco Smoke Exposure for Children Hospitalized with Asthma